SceneForge-Studio/SceneForge-Server-Unity-SDK/README.md

 Components
 -------------------
 The SceneForge Server SDK makes use of [Klak Spout] and [Klak NDI] for video streaming, and acts as a wrapper to make the process more streamlined.
-It also handles reading and using tracking data for you.
+It also handles reading and using SceneForge tracking data for you.
 For notes on installation, see below.

 [Klak NDI]: https://github.com/keijiro/KlakNDI